setgree/setharielgreen/content/portfolio/index.md

 ### Overview

-As a writer, I have worked in marketing, technical writing and documentation, and academic publishing.
+Professionally, I have written content marketing and market research, technical documentation, and academic papers.

 This page functions as an extended resume, but it's also how I'm keeping track of the things I've worked on, so it errs on the side of exhaustiveness.